navanathjadhav/MEANingful-App/README.md

 # Real-World MEAN Application

-This application showcases various concepts from the book _"NODE.JS EXPRESS IN REAL WORLD"_ implemented in a real-world app.
+This application showcases various concepts from the book [NODE.JS EXPRESS IN REAL WORLD](https://amzn.in/d/a4PCy4M) implemented in a real-world app.
 It demonstrates building a full-stack web application using the **MEAN Stack** (MongoDB, Express, Angular, and Node.js).

 ## Key Features